d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ ls /dev/mapper/myvg0*
 /dev/mapper/myvg0-music
 ```
-If we want to use this logical volume, we need to give it a file system and mount it to our system as shown before with the mount command or the /etc/fstab file.
+If we want to use this logical volume, we need to give it a file system and mount it to our system.
+This is possible, as shown before, with the mount command or an entry in the /etc/fstab file.
 ```bash
 student@linux-ess:~$ sudo mkfs.ext4 /dev/mapper/myvg0-music
 mke2fs 1.46.5 (30-Dec-2021)